WenQingLee/MileStoneProject_OnlineCookBook/README.md

     * Add and remove buttons for ingredients and preparation steps for the user to use accordingly
     * Input fields are to be filled up before the recipe may be submitted.
 For the inputs of ingredients and preparation steps, it is dependent on the number of input fields the user added.
     * Submit button for the user to add new recipes
+    * User is able to upload an image to the corresponding recipe
     * Once the recipe is submitted, the user will be redirected to the recipe list page with a flashed message that the recipe has been added.
 3. Recipe-list Page
     * Mobile responsive Navigation bar that allows easy navigation to either (1) Submit a recipe or (2) Search the existing recipes